aybdee/aybdee.github.io/content/about.md

 - Computers.
 This probably goes without saying, but i think computers are really cool,
-  I enjoy learning about how computers work under the hood ( you know, computer architectures and stuff)
+  I enjoy learning about how computers work under the hood ( you know, computer architecture and stuff)
   I also try to build a few low level projects when i can InshAllah

 - Rust. been learning this for some time, I try implementing some fairly complex projects every once in a while \